 Visit NC Seafood Before or After Thanksgiving!

 We want your Thanksgiving holiday to be a success, no matter what you serve!
 If you have family visiting the Raleigh area over the holiday weekend, bring them by the Farmer’s Market and stop by our restaurant for lunch or dinner.
-Call us at (919) 833-4661 for take out or stop by to dine in!
+Check out our menu and order online for take-out or stop by to dine in!